 Join our team and learn to compost.
 Trained compost specialists are certified Extension volunteers who deliver hands-on learning opportunities for beginning to experienced composters in the community.
 After completing a 2-day training course, volunteers are asked to donate 20 hours of service to the community.
 There are a variety of service opportunities such as staffing booths at community events, leading demonstrations at composting sites, sharing information at local schools, and hosting workshops that cover the basics of composting, what materials to use, different techniques, and choosing a composting bin type.

 The Compost Specialist Volunteer program is a cooperative effort of the Lane County office of the OSU Extension Service and the City of Eugene.
-Click here for registration form.
+Register now for the 2017 training to be held April 26 & May 3, 2017.